mskf1383/pashmak/README.md

 println $App.name;
 ```

-output:
+Output:

 ```
 hello world
 parsa
 ```

-we have to put `App.` before `dosomething` to run this function.
+We have to put `App.` before `dosomething` to run this function.
-but i want to don't use namespace prefix and just type name of function to call this. what i have to do?
+But i want to don't use namespace prefix and just type name of function to call this.
+What i have to do?

-look at this example:
+Look at this example:

 ```bash
 namespace App;